Skip to main content

 General Scheme of the Regulation of Lobbying (Amendment) Bill 2020: Discussion

-I welcome the members and viewers who may be watching these proceedings of the public session of the Oireachtas Joint Committee on Finance, Public Expenditure and Reform, and the Taoiseach on television or on the Oireachtas TV channel.
+I welcome the members and viewers who may be watching these proceedings of the public session of the Oireachtas Joint Committee on Finance, Public Expenditure and Reform, and Taoiseach on television or on the Oireachtas TV channel.

 The purpose of today's meeting is to begin a detailed scrutiny of the Regulation of Lobbying (Amendment) Bill 2020, which is a Private Members' Bill.
 Today's meeting will involve a split session.
 We will be joined first by Professor Gary Murphy, school of law and government, Dublin City University, DCU, and by Mr. John Devitt, CEO of Transparency International Ireland.
-We will joined later by members of the Standards in Public Office Commission for the second part of the meeting.
+We will be joined later by members of the Standards in Public Office Commission for the second part of the meeting.

 The format of this meeting is that witnesses will make some brief opening remarks and this will be followed by a question and answer session from the members.
 Members and all in attendance are asked to exercise personal responsibility in protecting themselves and others from the risk of contracting Covid-19.
 They are strongly advised to practise good hand hygiene and so on; they know the drill.
 I ask for their full co-operation on that.